In-App Purchase (WooCommerce)

 • Data validated includes orderId, purchaseToken, purchaseState, and other parameters received from Google Play.

-• A wooCommerce order is created if the purchase is verified successfully.
+• A WooCommerce order is created if the purchase is verified successfully.

 iOS Payment Validation